matiasgh/6DegreesOfMovies/README.md

 * React JS
 * React-Bootstrap
 * Firebase
-* Python for datamanagement in dataset
+* Python for datamanagement of dataset
 * Beautiful soup for webscraping pictures

 ## Yet to come